Camp David Accords: Sadat Initiative

-Egyptian–Israeli talks
+Searching a negotiation modus

 A mechanism had yet to be created for Israel and Egypt to pursue the talks begun by Sadat and Begin in Jerusalem.
 The Egyptian president suggested to Begin that Israel place a secret representative in the American embassy in Cairo.
 With American "cover," the true identity of the Israeli, who would liaise between the Egyptian and Israeli leaders, would be known only to the American ambassador in Cairo.

-Carter's acceptance of the proposed liaison scheme would have signaled American backing for Sadat's unprecedented peace initiative.
-But Carter said no. However, Carter could not thwart the Israeli-Egyptian peace push.
+Carter's acceptance of the proposed liaison scheme would have signaled American backing for Sadat's unprecedented peace initiative, but Carter rejected the proposal.
+However, Carter could not thwart the Israeli–Egyptian peace push.
 Within days Israeli journalists were allowed into Cairo, breaking a symbolic barrier, and from there the peace process quickly gained momentum.
-An Israeli-Egyptian working summit was scheduled for 25 December in Ismailiya, near the Suez Canal.
+An Israeli–Egyptian working summit was scheduled for 25 December in Ismailiya, near the Suez Canal.

+Proceedings of the Camp David meeting

-Accompanied by their capable negotiating teams and with their respective interests in mind, both leaders converged on Camp David for 13 days of tense and dramatic negotiations from 5 to 17 September 1978.
+Accompanied by their capable negotiating teams and with their respective interests in mind, the Israeli and Egyptian leaders Menachem Begin and Anwar Sadat converged on Camp David for 13 days of tense and dramatic negotiations from 5 to 17 September 1978.

-Carter's advisers insisted on the establishment of an Egyptian-Israeli agreement which would lead to an eventual solution to the Palestine issue.
+Carter's advisers insisted on the establishment of an Egyptian–Israeli agreement which would lead to an eventual solution to the Palestine issue.
 They believed in a short, loose, and overt linkage between the two countries amplified by the establishment of a coherent basis for a settlement.
 However, Carter felt they were not "aiming high enough" and was interested in the establishment of a written "land for peace" agreement with Israel returning the Sinai Peninsula and West Bank.
 Numerous times both the Egyptian and Israeli leaders wanted to scrap negotiations, only to be lured back into the process by personal appeals from Carter.

 Begin and Sadat had such mutual antipathy toward one another that they only seldom had direct contact; thus Carter had to conduct his own microcosmic form of shuttle diplomacy by holding one-on-one meetings with either Sadat or Begin in one cabin, then returning to the cabin of the third party to relay the substance of his discussions.
 Begin and Sadat were "literally not on speaking terms," and "claustrophobia was setting in."